gerardmortel/private_registry/README.md

-# Install IBM Cloud Pak for Business Automation on OpenShift on Fyre
+# Install a private registry on OpenShift on Fyre
 # https://github.com/gerardmortel/private_registry

 # Resources used to create this